hldohaga/upfnabp/bpupfandnaEng.md

 ## 2:  wtval 7.592e-01
 ## 3: bmival 2.917e-03
 ```
-This table suggests that there is a significant difference between the height, weight, and bmi of the groups.
+This table suggests that there is a significant difference between the height, and bmi of the groups.
 The 11 population is shorter by 4 cm and 7 kilos lighter
 The mean bmi has dropped from 25.86 which is overweight.
 It is now 23.48 which is in the normal range.